 Children are engaged through all 5 senses just like adults.
 For children, everything they experience is new and amazing!
 They don’t come to the Fuzzy Loop Story Tree with any biases.
 When they see it in your classroom or home, it will likely be their first exposure, which means it will be fresh and exciting.
 Apples with each student’s picture in the center can be used to quiz students on their classmate’s names when school starts each year.
 Social media uses profile pictures in a similar fashion.
 It’s always easier to remember a large group when you have a face to associate with a name.

 At home, pictures of extended family can be placed in the apples to ensure your kids are constantly reminded of all the people in their lives who love them – even if they live far away.

-A shatter-resistant mirror is another sensory element of the tree.
+A sewn-on, shatter-resistant mirror is included with your tree.
 Designed to mimic a knothole in a tree trunk, this mirror will keep kids entertained for hours as they experiment with facial expressions.
 The fuzziness of the tree will also appeal to their sense of touch.

 The Fuzzy Loop Story Tree is a perfect place for you to gather small groups of toddlers to tell stories.
-Maybe the pictures they bring for the tree are from vacations, birthday parties, or just fun weekend activities.
+Maybe the pictures they bring for their apples are from vacations, birthday parties, or just horsing around on the weekend.
 Encouraging kids to share their experiences will boost their self-confidence, help them feel at ease when speaking in front of groups and improve how they interact with peers.

 Using blunt, toddler-safe scissors to cut shapes into felt or construction paper is a perfect way to hone each student’s fine motor skills.
-Provide them with simple patterns, an array of colors to choose from, and the new theme for your tree will be completed before you know it.
-Need help organizing your story on the Fuzzy Loop Tree?
-Download the free attachment for some easy to follow guidelines to get help the ball rolling.
+Provide them with simple patterns, an array of colors to choose from, and the new theme to your tree will be completed before you know it.